opvious/sdk.py/README.md

 pip install opvious[aio] # aio is recommended for improved performance
 ```

-With these steps out of the way, you are ready to solve any formulation:
+With these steps out of the way, you are ready to optimize!

 ```python
 import opvious